 And this is a difficult responsibility to embrace.
 For human history has often been a record of nations and tribes -- and, yes, religions -- subjugating one another in pursuit of their own interests.
 Yet in this new age, such attitudes are self-defeating.
 Given our interdependence, any world order that elevates one nation or group of people over another will inevitably fail.
 So whatever we think of the past, we must not be prisoners to it.
 Our problems must be dealt with through partnership; our progress must be shared.

-But with time, so long as we remain united, the Russian people will recognize that they cannot achieve the security, prosperity and the status that they seek through brute force.Those three steps encompass the Obama Doctrine as it relates to U.S. involvement in global affairs.
-It is a total rejection of the isolation espoused by libertarians and the reliance on military dominance of the neocons.
-In other words, it is a strong, principled foreign policy that can be embraced by any Democrat/liberal/progressive.
+But with time, so long as we remain united, the Russian people will recognize that they cannot achieve the security, prosperity and the status that they seek through brute force.Those three principles encompass the Obama Doctrine as it relates to U.S. involvement in global affairs.
+It is a complete rejection of the isolation espoused by libertarians and the reliance on military dominance of the neocons.
+In other words, it is a strong, principled foreign policy that has now been proven to produce results.